-Do you know… there are nine beach access points on Seabrook Island?
+Do you know… there are eight beach access points on Seabrook Island?

 We are very fortunate to have a wonderful beach with plenty of access points to it.